StartPolymer/s-grid/README.md

 Custom property                               | Description                                                | Default
 ----------------------------------------------|------------------------------------------------------------|------------------
-`--app-grid-columns`                          | The number of columns per row.                             | 1 `--app-grid-gutter`                           | The space between two items.                               | 0px
+`--s-grid-columns`                          | The number of columns per row.                             | 1 `--s-grid-gutter`                           | The space between two items.                               | 0px
-`--app-grid-item-height`                      | The height of the items.                                   | auto `--app-grid-expandible-item-columns`          | The number of columns an expandible item should expand to. | 1
+`--s-grid-item-height`                      | The height of the items.                                   | auto `--s-grid-expandible-item-columns`          | The number of columns an expandible item should expand to. | 1